 Brain injuries can be minor, or they cause moderate or severe trauma.
-Not all brain injuries produce symptoms right away.
-Symptoms may be delayed or increase with time.
-An explanation of the different types of brain injuries and their severity and symptoms are below.Concussions
+Not all brain injuries produce symptoms immediately, and symptoms may be delayed or increase with time.
+Below is an explanation of the different types of brain injuries and their severity and symptoms.Concussions

 The mildest forms of a TBI are concussions.
 They are caused by striking the head, a blow to the skull, or shaking.
 Any of these actions can happen in an accident.
 Even rear-end collisions at low speed can result in concussions because the head gets thrown forward and snaps back.
 Symptoms may not appear until days after an accident and can include:

 - The injured person may experience a headache that cannot be relieved or increases in intensity.